For further information see Fitzroy-Derby water planning.

 Between April 2025 and February 2026, the Department consulted with Traditional Owners and industry, community and government.
 A wide range of views were presented which informed the development of the Consultation draft: Fitzroy–Derby water resources management plan: policy and guidance.

-Why is this plan being consulted on when there was a draft Derby plan for public comment in 2020?
+Why was this plan consulted on when there was a draft Derby plan for public comment in 2020?

 Show moreThe feedback on the Derby groundwater allocation plan: for public comment released in 2020 highlighted the complexity of the issues and needs of the community, water users and Traditional Owners.